 Fluent and persuasive, often with the “gift of the gab.”
 At ease in meetings, briefings, and public speaking, but prone to surface-level solutions that lack coherence.

-• Weakness: dominates meetings, distracts from strategy, and creates con
+- Weakness: dominates meetings, distracts from strategy, and creates confusion downstream